-For information on the dosage of Remicade, including its form, strength, and how to take the drug, keep reading.
+Keep reading for specific information about the dosage of Remicade, including its strength and how it’s given.
 For a comprehensive look at Remicade, see this article.

 Below is some information on Remicade dosages for the conditions it’s approved to treat.